Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • reduced blood pressure;

-• the occurrence of deviations in the respiratory and cardiac rhythm;
+• the occurrence of abnormalities in respiratory and heart rhythm;

 • the presence of shortness of breath with minor exertion;